 Urdu has several consonant sounds not found in English, such as qaf and kha.
 These sounds can be particularly challenging for English speakers, who may not know how to use the same muscles in their mouth and throat trained to make these sounds.
-For example, the qaf sound is produced by constricting the back of the throat in a way that is not common in English.
-For example, words like Quran (قرآن) or Qafal (قفل), meaning lock, or phrases that start with the letter qaf might be considered difficult words.
+The qaf sound is produced by constricting the back of the throat in a way that is not common in English.
+Some of those difficult words are Quran (قرآن) or Qufl (قفل), meaning lock or latch.

 Similarly, the alphabet kha is pronounced by constricting the back of the throat, similar to the sound made when trying to clear one’s throat.
 It is a voiceless velar fricative consonant.
 You can practice it by pronouncing difficult words like Khuda (خدا), meaning God, or Khaana (خانہ), meaning kitchen.

 Urdu also extensively uses aspirated consonants, where a strong burst of air accompanies the sound.
 This can be particularly challenging for English speakers who are not used to using this type of articulation.
 For example, the Urdu word taaza (تازه), meaning fresh, is pronounced with a strong burst of air at the beginning of the ‘t‘ sound.

 Urdu has a number of long vowel sounds, which are not typically found in English.
 This means that English speakers may have difficulty distinguishing between short and long vowel sounds in Urdu, which can lead to mispronunciations.
 For example, the word raat (رات), meaning night, has a long ‘aa’ sound, which may be difficult for English speakers to master.

 #4 Retroflex Consonants